JordanCH05/History_Of_Brunel/README.md

 ### Content

 * The text for the Home page was taken from the [Isambard Kingdom Brunel Wikipedia Article](https://en.wikipedia.org/wiki/Isambard_Kingdom_Brunel)
-* The text for the timeline was taken from the 'Is' by Derek Webb promotional website: IKBrunel.org.uk
+* The text for the timeline was taken from the website IKBrunel.org.uk
 * The social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 * The use of justify-content and flex display css code came from [this video](https://www.youtube.com/watch?v=b3xhm_2esTM)